braziljs/eloquente-javascript/20_node.md

 one obvious source of problems would be requests for paths like `/../secret_file`.

-{{index "path package", "resolve function", "cwd function", "process object", "403 (HTTP status code)", "sep binding", "backslash character", "slash character"}}
+{{index "path package", "resolve function", "cwd function", "process object", "403 (HTTP status code)", "sep binding", ["backslash character", "as path separator"], "slash character"}}

 To avoid such problems, `urlPath` uses the `resolve` function from the `path` module, which resolves relative paths.
 It then verifies that the result is _below_ the working directory.
 The `process.cwd` function (where `cwd` stands for "current working directory") can be used to find this working directory.
-The `sep` variable from the `path` package is the system's path separator—a backslash on Windows and a forward slash on most other systems.
+The `sep` binding from the `path` package is the system's path separator—a backslash on Windows and a forward slash on most other systems.
 When the path doesn't start with the base directory, the function throws an error response object, using the HTTP status code indicating that access to the resource is forbidden.

-{{index "file server example", "Node.js", "GET method"}}
+{{index "file server example", "Node.js", "GET method", [file, resource]}}

-We'll set up the `GET` method to return a list of ((file))s when reading a ((directory)) and to return the file's content when reading a regular file.
+We'll set up the `GET` method to return a list of files when reading a ((directory)) and to return the file's content when reading a regular file.